ubunatic/minetest-orienteering/README.md

 Current version: 1.0

-## Dependencies
+## Mod support
+All dependencies are optional.

 There is an optional dependency on default from Minetest Game.
 It enables the use of crafting recipes.

-There is an optional dependency on Achievements [awards] by rubenwardy.
+There is an optional dependency on Achievements [`awards`] by rubenwardy.
 If both this mod and the default mod are enabled, the achievement “Master of Orienteering” will be added.

+This mod includes item help texts for `doc_items` of the Documentation System modpack.

 ## Tools
 The orienteering tools are used automatically.
 To use them, you only need to